-A skilled IP litigation attorney, he argues cases involving such diverse technologies as embedded systems, cloud computing, automotive technologies, smartphones, communications protocols, robotics, and sporting goods.
-Mr. Mattson regularly practices at the confluence of district court litigation and trial proceedings at the USPTO, including the new inter partes review trials.
-Many of his clients are involved in concurrent, high-stakes litigation and seek to challenge patents at the USPTO to supplement their overall litigation strategy.
+A skilled trial attorney, he litigates cases involving such diverse technologies as embedded systems, cloud computing, automotive powertrains, smartphones, communications protocols, robotics, and sporting goods.
+Mr. Mattson regularly advises clients on the interrelationship between district-court and ITC litigation and inter partes review proceedings at the USPTO.
+Many of his clients are involved in high-stakes litigation and seek to challenge patents at the USPTO to supplement their overall litigation strategy.

 Mr. Mattson speaks regularly on the use of post-grant proceedings as a litigation strategy.
 He was formerly an adjunct professor for the Swiss Federal Institute of Technology Zurich and continues to lecture domestic and international audiences on a variety of litigation-related topics.
 Additionally, he actively engages in the pro bono representation of defendants in the U.S. District Court for the Eastern District of Virginia in coordination with the Federal Public Defender Office.

 - Registered to practice before the U.S. Patent and Trademark Office

 - Supreme Court of the United States

 - U.S. Court of Appeals for the Federal Circuit